kimfucious/sakura/README.md

 The maximum number of posts per page can be controlled by the `per_page` entry under the `# Pagination` section in the `_config.yml` file.
 Change this to whatever you want and reset the server to see the result.

-> :point_up: You'll need to reset the server to see any changes made in `config.yml`.
+> :zap: Normally, you'd need to reset the server to see any changes made in `config.yml`; however, because we're using some handy Gulp watch tasks, the site will rebuild and BrowserSync will reload _automagically_.

 The pagination controls are using Font Awesome icons, which might be overkill.
 If you're daring, you can change this in the `_includes/pagination.html` file to suit your wants/needs.